jazzsequence/museum-core/readme.txt

 There are currently no screenshots.

+to do:
+	h1 uses "alt" option

 == Changelog ==

 = Version 1.0.1 =

 * fixes an issue with the farbtastic color picker
+* fixes both headers displaying if no header image is set

 = Version 1.0 =